rkyv/rkyv/book_src/architecture/archive.md

 bookkeeping from this step is bundled into a `Resolver` type and held onto for later.
 This is the *serialize* step.
 2. The resolver and original value are used to construct the archived value, then the value itself is written to the writer.
-For strings the resolver would the position of the characters, for boxes it would be the position of the boxed value, and for vectors it would be the position of the archived values.
+For strings the resolver would be the position of the characters, for boxes it would be the position of the boxed value, and for vectors it would be the position of the archived values.
 Along with the original values, the archived types of each of these can be constructed.
 This is the *resolve* step.